 Name and Title Fund Responsibility Years Primarily Responsible Five Year Employment History Len loffe, CFA Portfolio Manager- Since Mr. loffe joined the Investment Adviser as an associate in 1995 and has been a portfolio manager since 1996.
-Managing Director Small Cap Equity Insights 2011 Osman Ali, CFA Portfolio Manager- Since Mr. Ali joined the Investment Adviser in 2003 and has been a member of the research and portfolio management Team within the QIS team since 2005.
+Managing Director Small Cap Equity Insights 2011 Osman Ali, CFA Portfolio Manager- Since Mr. Ali joined the Investment Adviser in 2003 and has been a member of the research and portfolio management team within the QIS Team since 2005.
 Managing Director Small Cap Equity Insights 2012 Dennis Walsh Portfolio Manager- Since Mr. Walsh joined the Investment Adviser as an associate in 2009 and has been a portfolio manager since 2012.
-Managing Director Small Cap Equity Insights 2013
+Managing Director Small Cap Equity Insights 2013 Takashi Suwabe Portfolio Manager- Since Mr. Suwabe is co-head of active equity research in the QIS team.
+He joined the Investment Adviser in 2004 and has been a member of the QIS Team since 2009.
+Managing Director Small Cap Equity Insights 2021

-For information about portfolio manager compensation, other accounts managed by the portfolio managers and portfolio manager ownership of securities in the Fund, see the SAI.
+For information about portfolio manager compensation, other accounts managed by a portfolio manager and portfolio manager ownership of securities in the Fund, see the SAI.